-A voyage to the Antarctic Peninsula, the Falkland Islands and South Georgia is and amazing experience.
+A voyage to the Antarctic Peninsula, South Georgia and the Falkland Islands is an amazing experience.
 We have hand-picked vessels and operators that we know well and trust to provide you with a holiday of a lifetime.

 This website is intended simply to be your starting point, to provide you with some tantalising ideas, lots of inspiration and our recommendations of which ship, voyage and time of the Antarctic season (late October to March) to visit.
 We then invite you to call, or come in and see us, and let us create an innovative and exciting itinerary, tailored entirely to suit your personal requirements and expectations.

 Here you’ll find a small number of the highlights (there are far too many to include them all) and options you can add to your trip, during the voyage and before and after; we advise you to add things before your voyage, as after they just don’t seem quite as magical (it’s hard to compare expeiences with the many wonder of a trip to the Great White Continent.

 The Antarctic Peninsula reaches out toward the South American continent and is a haven for wildlife.
 On a voyage to the Peninsula you can expect to see breaching whales, penguin colonies, seals, spectacular tabular icebergs and pristine untouched landscapes.
 Setting foot on the 7th continent is sometimes a bucket list item for many and at each landing site we aim to get passengers off the ship and exploring with our highly trained and passionate expedition leaders.
 Zodiac cruising is also a fascinating way to view the icebergs and glaciers in the region and sometimes you will be greeted by curious whales breaching nearby.
 The photo opportunities are endless and experiencing true silence is a rarely found novelty.